 Since you'll need to park yourself in front of a TV for the next couple weeks, you might as well make it a nice one.
 Ideally, one of the largest in America.

 Don’t worry, all these places serve beer.

-Not to be outdone, this behemoth of a St. Louis bar has a 40-foot LED screen, a retractable glass roof and, like its Texas cousin above, an exclamation point in its name.
-Fox Sports Midwest Live!, St. Louis
+This behemoth of a St. Louis bar has a 40-foot LED screen, a retractable glass roof and, like its Texas cousin above, an exclamation point in its name.
+Bally Sports Live!, St. Louis

 Here you’re dealing with the self-proclaimed largest HD projector in DC at 240 inches.
 That’s 20 feet.
 And despite what the above places say, that’s big.
 Public Bar, Washington, DC